Class and Tutor Groups

-Pastoral Care in our Senior College is based around our Tutor Groups with an average of 14 students per group.
-These groups are single gender and meet once every morning and again prior to lunch three days a week.
-On another two days, they go to Chapel or Senior College Assembly as a group.
+Whilst students in Year 7 have their Form teacher as their Tutor, the Pastoral Care in Years 8-13 is based around our Tutor Groups COMMA with an average of 14 students per group, which are aligned with the student’s House.
+These groups are single gender and meet every morning and again prior to lunch three days a week.
+On the other two days, they go to Chapel or Senior School Assembly as a group.

 Where possible, the students have the same tutor from Years 9 to 13, so each student has a ‘significant adult’ in their College life who gets to know them extremely well over five years.